 - Am I charged if I only create projects and Logstores?

-Log Service provides shards to read and write data.
+Log Service provides shards that can be used to read and write data.
 By default, shard resources are reserved when you create a Logstore.
 You are charged for active shards.
 For more information, see Why am I charged for active shards?

 - What do I do if logs fail to be collected?

 If you want to analyze logs, you must configure indexes for log fields and turn on the switches in the Enable Analytics column.
-For more information, see Configure indexes.
+For more information, see Create indexes.